Montgomery County, Texas: Private schools

 The closest Catholic high school is Frassati Catholic High School in north Harris County; the planners of the school intended for it to serve The Woodlands.

 Colleges and universities

 The county is also home to two campuses of the Lone Star College System (formerly North Harris-Montgomery Community College District): Montgomery and The University Center.

 Lone Star College's service area under Texas law includes, in Montgomery County: Conroe, Magnolia, Montgomery, New Caney, Splendora, Tomball, and Willis ISDs.
 The portion in Richards ISD is zoned to Blinn Junior College District.

+Former colleges for black students in the pre-desegregation era included Conroe Normal and Industrial College and Royal College.